Torch02/Torch02.github.io/_posts/2019-08-08-Parsing-Text-As-Code.md

 -->

 As my setup for working on this challenge.
-First order of business is to grab the variable names from the <span style="color:green">$line</span> input.
-Then
+First order of business is to grab the variable names from the <span style="color:green">$line</span> input, which is easy enough with a couple of .split() calls: